cgarling/StellarTracks.jl/docs/src/mist.md

 ```

 ## Chemistry API
-We re-export the `MIST.MISTChemistry` **add interlink** type defined in BolometricCorrections.jl that can be used to access information on the chemical mixture assumed for the MIST models.
+We re-export the [`BolometricCorrections.MIST.MISTChemistry`](@extref) type defined in BolometricCorrections.jl that can be used to access information on the chemical mixture assumed for the MIST models.
 All models have scaled-solar chemical compositions.

 ## Library API